danidcode/compliance-document-copilot/README.md

 # Compliance Document Copilot

-Compliance Document Copilot is a production-style AI Engineering learning project for PDF upload, page-aware indexing, vector search with PostgreSQL + pgvector, and grounded RAG answers with citations.
+Compliance Document Copilot is a production-style AI Engineering project for PDF upload, page-aware indexing, vector search with PostgreSQL + pgvector, and grounded RAG answers with citations.

 ## Stack